TurtleEngr/gitproj/doc/user-doc/git-proj-init.md

 # SYNOPSIS

-    git proj init local [-a] [-l pLocalDir] [-s pMaxSize] [-m] [-f] [common-options]
+    git proj init local -l pLocalDir [-a] [-s pMaxSize] [-m] [-f] [common-options]

-    Defaults: [-l $PWD] [-s 10K]

 # DESCRIPTION

 This will create a local git repo with branches.
-If git-flow is installed can will optionally be setup too.
-After this setup the remote git repo with "git proj init remote"
+If git-flow is installed can be setup too.
+After "git proj init" is done, run "git proj remote" to setup remote for git and raw files.

-If there is a -a option, "git proj init local" will be run with all the default options, which can be overridden with the options.
+If there is a -a option, "git proj init" will be run with all the default options, which can be overridden with other options.

 If there is no -a option, you will be prompted for the settings.
 See the OPTION section for details.

-When the local and remote git repos are setup, all the setings will be saved to ~/.gitproj.config and
+When the local and remote git repos are setup, all the setings will be saved to \[project\]/.git/config and \[project\]/.gitproj
-\[project\]/gitproj/config.$HOSTNAME.
-Includes are put in ~/.gitconfig and \[project\].git/config to point to the gitproj config files.

 # OPTIONS

 - **-a**

     The -a option will automattically run the whole init process with default settings.
-The options can be defined to override the default settings.
+The other options can be defined to override the default settings.

 - **-l pLocalDir**

     Define the existing project directory.
 The last directory will be used for the name of the project.
-Default: current directory
+Required.

         Dir (-l) [$PWD]? $gpLocalTopDir
             So the project Name will be: ${gpLocalTopDir##*/}